two-tauers/k3s-alpine/README.md

 5. Prepare another SD card following steps 1-3, except in step 2, where the make command needs the agent config file: `make install path=/mnt/sd config=config/agent.yaml`

-    > NOTE: If you're adding another control plan, set `k3s.exec: server` in the config _without_ `k3s.config.cluster-init: true` and with IP and token of the existing server.
+    > NOTE: If you're adding another control plane, set `k3s.exec: server` in the config _without_ `k3s.config.cluster-init: true` and with IP and token of the existing server.

 6. The agent should join the cluster after booting.